It is excellent that you have decided on opening a Plus500 account.

 The Plus500 retail account is effectively the Plus500 standard account which will likely be used by the majority of traders.
 This account is available within the EU, UK, Singapore, Australia, and the global market which Plus500 services.

-Within the Plus500 retail account itself, you can look forward to trading more than 70 currency pairs as well as indices, commodities, shares, options, ETFs, and 14 of the most popular cryptos through Plus500 cryptocurrency trading.
+Within the Plus500 retail account itself, you can look forward to trading more than 70 currency pairs as well as indices, commodities, shares, options, ETFs, and and 8 of the most popular cryptos (availability subject to regulation) through Plus500 cryptocurrency trading.

 The majority of these assets like Plus500 options and crypto are available to traders around the world.
-Leverage depends on the assets you are trading and is restricted to a Plus500 leverage maximum of 1:30 within the EU as a consequence of ESMA regulations.
-1:50 leverage is available to Singapore based traders, while those in Australia and the rest of the global market can access 1:300.
+Leverage depends on the assets you are trading and is restricted to a Plus500 leverage maximum of 1:30 within the EU as a consequence of ESMA regulations regulations and within Australia because of the ASIC regulation.
+1:50 leverage is available to Singapore based traders, while the rest of the global market can access 1:300.

 Trading with Plus500 you can manage multiple accounts.
 If you need this service you should contact the broker support, though you should also know that it can take some time to process.